Domke F802 And Bags Generally, A Longer Term Followup

 The LED is gone as it is rarely used and now that I actually shoot video (still can’t believe that), the LED has a proper job to do.
 Come to think of it, I may need to carry that again :).

-If I absolutely have to, my Mac Air goes in either the main compartment, wedged between the insert and main walls or the rear (or front) pockets.
+If I absolutely have to, my Mac Air goes in either the main compartment, wedged between the insert and main walls, the rear or internal front pockets.
 Spoiled for choice really.

 The two enormous front pouch pockets are largely vacant, but that does give me clothing options (light rain jacket etc), or the ability to drop in a second flash unit, remove the end pocket, or take a video mic/LED etc as needed.